FAQ

 Moreover, the scientific and economic activities will not take place underground or in the landscape, but rather at the research institutes and companies in the Euroregion, where preparations are already underway.
 For example, research shows that every euro invested in the Einstein Telescope will generate three times the economic added value.
 This will also benefit the region in social terms.
 Furthermore, research shows that the arrival of the Einstein Telescope will create an estimated 500 direct and 1150 indirect jobs at all educational levels.
 The Einstein Telescope thus provides opportunities for future generations.
 It is an engine for a healthy Euroregion and for prosperity, which in turn can contribute to (more) well-being.

-As the Meuse-Rhine Euroregion, we are not the only ones who want to build the Einstein Telescope.
-Sardinia in Italy has also applied and a feasibility study is also underway there.
-It is also expected that Saxony in Germany will be a third candidate to build the Einstein Telescope.
-The final choice will be made at government level by the European countries that have signed up to the Einstein Telescope project.
-The body that will make the site selection and the procedure for doing so are yet to be developed.
-What is clear is that it will consist of delegates from the countries that have expressed support for the project.
-For now, these are the Netherlands, Belgium, Italy, Austria, France, Poland, Spain and the UK.
-Germany currently holds the position of observer.
+The final decision will be made at government level by the European countries that have backed the Einstein Telescope project.
+The committee that will decide on the location and the procedure for this still need to be further developed.
+What is clear is that it will consist of representatives from the countries that have shown their support for the project.
+These are currently the Netherlands, Belgium, Italy, Austria, France, Poland, Spain, the United Kingdom, Greece and Croatia.
+Germany currently has observer status.

 Apart from the benefits that the Einstein Telescope will bring to science, there are other benefits to be mentioned.
 In developing the Einstein Telescope, new techniques will be developed that will also be useful to us in everyday life.
 Innovations that will ultimately lead to advances that benefit everyone in everyday life.
 Previous research infrastructures such as CERN have made these revolutionary discoveries that have also changed our daily lives.
 Think of the internet, GPS or medical scanners and radiation equipment.
 Experience shows that these more derivative benefits are often just as important as the benefits the project brings to science.

-At European level, ministries are reaching agreements on the organisation and financing.
-The candidate countries will have to present an attractive proposal to other countries, including financially.
-After all, the candidate countries and host region are also the first to benefit from infrastructure, scientific and economic.
-The construction of the Einstein Telescope is budgeted at €2 billion.
-The government in the Netherlands, through the National Growth Fund, has earmarked around €1 billion for preparations and construction in 2022.
-The German state of North Rhine Westphalia has indicated its willingness to help pay for the construction if the German government in Berlin also says ‘yes’ to the project.
-Belgium has yet to decide on this.
+At European level, agreements on the organisation and financing are made by ministries.
+The candidate countries will have to present an attractive proposal to other countries, including in financial terms.
+This is because the candidate countries and the region where it will be located will also be the first to benefit from the infrastructure, both scientifically and economically.
+A few years ago, the construction of the Einstein Telescope was estimated to cost 2 billion euros.
+In 2022, the Dutch government reserved approximately €1 billion for the preparations and construction through the National Growth Fund.
+The German state of North Rhine-Westphalia has indicated that it is willing to contribute to the construction if the German government in Berlin says “yes” to the project.
+Flanders has reserved €200 million for the Einstein Telescope.

 The current planning assumes that construction will start in 2028 at the earliest.
 If it becomes clear that the Einstein Telescope will be built in this region, three years will then be allowed for the preparations for construction and the spatial and licensing procedures.
 For construction itself, seven years are planned: between 2028 and 2035.